frank-mitchell-com/nomadsec/README.md

                         maximum length of star names -o OUTPUT, --output OUTPUT
                         output file
+  -j, --json            write output as JSON --separator SEPARATOR
+                        write with the given character as a separator --csv                 write as comma-separated values --tsv                 write as tab-separated values
 ```

 `NAMELIST` is a simple UTF-8 text file with one sample name per line.
 You can use **`namegen.py`** below to generate one, or just get a list of
 names from the real-life language of your choice.
 If no list is given,
 the name generator defaults to an internal list of Greek mythology names.

+`-X`, `-Y`, `-W`, and `-H` allow you to start your map indexes at any hex,
+and make them any size.
+For example, you might want to create a full
+*Traveller*-style sector map, in which case you'd set `HEIGHT` to 40 and
+`WIDTH` to 32.
+Or maybe you want to do one "subsector" at a time, in which
+case you'd leave HEIGHT and WIDTH at their defaults (10 and 8 respectively)
+and set -X and -Y to combinations of (1, 9, 17, 22) &times; (1, 11, 21, 31).

+While the default output is a somewhat idiosyncratic fixed-width text file
+with some debugging comments thrown in, you can format the file as CSV,
+TSV, pipe-separated values (with `--separator "|"`), any other separator,
+*or* as a pretty-printed JSON document for easy consumption by some other
+program.
+(For example, a program that turns the JSON into a *Traveller*
+format that could be fed to <https://travellermap.com/make/poster> ...?)

 ## `namegen.py`